 Problem 1: Secure Data Backup with interminable growth and lengthening retention periods

-An expanding base of mobile users with an ever-expanding spectrum of devices to access, store, and share data has created more complex data storage environments.
-This makes it one of the most important assets for mobile users and should be protected without any failure.

-The challenges of protecting and storing expanding volumes of users' data can leave any organization overwhelmed and looking for alternatives to provide a comprehensive and quintessential cloud data backup solution that spans both centralized data (on servers) and distributed data (on mobile devices, on laptops and PCs).
+A growing number of mobile subscribers with an unbounded and broad range of devices to save, protect and access data has developed more complicated data storage systems.This makes it one of the most important assets for mobile users and should be protected without any failure.
+The challenges of securing and saving inflated amount of customers data can make any enterprise look for solutions that can provide a comprehensive and quintessential cloud data backup program which is capable of managing extensive data distributed across various platforms.

 Solution:

-SyneMobile offers a potential solution for this and allows data (photos, videos and contacts) to be stored and accessed in the most secure manner, which uses a highly compressed, encrypted stream to ensure data confidentiality without sacrificing performance.
-It also offers a scalable and centralized management system, leveraging a very simple and automated scheme that is attractive to the customers.
+SyneMobile offers a potential solution for this and allows data (photos, videos and contacts) to be stored and accessed in the most secure manner, which uses a highly compressed, encrypted stream to ensure data confidentiality without sacrificing system(application)performance.
+It also offers a scalable and centralized management system, leveraging a very simple and automated scheme that is advantageous to the customers.

 Problem 2: Effective and Instant Mobile Technical Support